lncm/noma/README.md

 ### Windows

-While not officially supported Windows is likely to work using Vagrant, with the caveat that NFS shares are not available and need to be replaced.
+While not officially supported, Windows is likely to work using Vagrant, with the caveat that NFS shares are not available and need to be replaced.

 ## Usage